seanorourke7/taped/README.md

 - [Git](https://git-scm.com/) used for version control.
 - [Github](https://www.github.com) used for online storage of codebase and Projects tool.
 - [VisualStudio](https://visualstudio.microsoft.com/) as IDE for development.
-- [Figma](https://www.figma.com) for project design planning and wireframe creation.
+- [Uizard](https://www.uizard.com) for project design planning and wireframe creation.
-- [Adobe Color](https://color.adobe.com) for colour theme creation and accessibility checkers.
+- [Google Chrome](https://google.com) for colour and performance accessibility checkers.
 - [Django](https://www.djangoproject.com/) was used as the Python framework for the site.
 - [Heroku](https://www.heroku.com) was used to host the 'everneed' application.
 - [WAVE](https://wave.webaim.org/) to evaluate the accessibility of the site.
-- [Procreate](https://procreate.com/) for image creation and editing.

 ## Libraries & Frameworks